What is indirect discourse?

 Indirect discourse is “a combination of a character’s thoughts and the author’s words.
 In the case of indirect discourse, you don’t need italics.”

-The above words were written in an e-mail to me by Mark Spencer, Dean of the School of Arts and Humanities at the University of Arkansas at Monticello.
+The above words were emailed to me by Mark Spencer, Dean of the School of Arts and Humanities at the University of Arkansas at Monticello.
 Professor Spencer teaches in UAM’s MFA program in creative writing.
 His fiction and non-fiction works have received numerous awards.

 Indirect discourse is third-person POV, but more intimate